PKBeam/Edda/README.md

 ### Adjusting audio latency
 There is a slight delay between the playback of the song and the playback of individual notes.
 You can adjust this delay by opening `settings.txt` in the application folder and entering the `editorAudioLatency` in milliseconds.
-For example, `editorAudioLatency=-40.
+For example, `editorAudioLatency=5` or `editorAudioLatency=-40`.
 A blank value will use the default latency of -20 ms.

 ## System requirements
 - Windows 10